 School administrator professional development is also available.

 Wellness — Maintaining physical, emotional, and mental wellness is key to student engagement and success.
-Being cognizant of the challenges facing international students when entering a new educational environment, LBPSB organizes and promotes wellness and social integration activities during and outside of school hours for its International students.
-As well, safe and secure student housing is provided with ongoing professional supervision where a strong bond of trust is formed between the students, staff and educational institution.
+LBPSB organizes and promotes wellness and social integration activities during and outside of school hours.

 Engagement — Montreal is a rich multicultural mosaic; bursting with activity.
 LBPSB prides itself in partnering with various communities and encourages students to bask in Montreal’s world-class festivals and events.
-International and local students jointly participate in such cultural events; creating a global community of learning and meaningful cultural exchanges.
-International students’ cultures are recognized and celebrated throughout the LBPSB community.
+By participating in such events, a global community of learning is achieved, where students’ cultural backgrounds are recognized and celebrated throughout the LBPSB community.

 International Youth Programs